20 Most used project management charts by managers

 Kanban board

-Kanban board is a project management tool to visualize and optimize your workflow.
-The board consists of columns representing different workflow stages, each column contains cards representing individual tasks.
-These cards mostly move from left to right across the board as work progresses through the different stages.
+Kanban board is a project management tool that helps you visualize and optimize your workflow.
+The board consists of columns representing different workflow stages; each column contains cards representing individual tasks.
+These cards mostly move from left to right across the board as work progresses through the various stages.

 Kanban boards are a good project management chart as they can help managers visualize the progress of various tasks, identifying bottlenecks and progress accordingly.